A young Black man sitting on the ground in the park and staring into the camera.

 • stomach cramps

-If your symptoms don’t match a diagnosis for bulimia, you might be diagnosed with atypical anorexia or another eating disorder instead.
+Having these symptoms doesn’t necessarily mean you have bulimia.
+If you notice any of them, speak to your GP who can give you a full diagnosis.
+If your symptoms don’t match a diagnosis for bulimia, you might be diagnosed with another eating disorder instead.
 Whatever your diagnosis, you deserve to get help and feel better.

 Find out about other eating disorders